 ALSO READWelcome condom ads ban: National Commission for Protection of Child Rights No condom ads from 6 AM to 10 PM; they're indecent for kids, says Modi govt Govt imposes restrictions on TV condom ads 'Ban on condom ads is out of sync with reality of times' Companies go silent after condom ad restriction to 10 pm-6 am slot

+"It took around 20 years to gain momentum on the issue.
+We should openly talk about it.
 It is childish to have a blanket ban.
 A blanket ban should not be there.
 We are trying to talk to all the NGOs working in this field and get them together and trying to hold a meeting with the health ministry regarding the issue," he said.